r3d91ll/HADES-PathRAG/src/isne/isne_trainer_readme.md

 The primary class responsible for coordinating the end-to-end ISNE training workflow:

 - **Input Processing**: Takes processed documents with ModernBERT embeddings from the document processing pipeline
-- **Graph Construction**: Builds a document graph from the embeddings and document relationships
+- **Graph Construction**: Builds a document graph from the embeddings and multiple types of relationships:
+  - Sequential proximity within documents
+  - Directory-based relationships (documents in the same directory)
+  - Semantic similarity between chunks
 - **ISNE Model Training**: Trains the ISNE model on the constructed graph
 - **Model Evaluation**: Evaluates the trained model using appropriate metrics
 - **Model Persistence**: Saves trained models for later use in inference